lorenmt/reco/README.md

 Training with ReCo is expected to require 12 - 16G of memory in a single GPU setting.
 All the other baselines can be trained under 12G in a single GPU setting.

 ### Other Notices
-1. We observe that the performance for the full label mode semi-supervised learning in CityScapes dataset is not stable across different machines, for which all baselines might drop 2-5% performance, though the ranking for all methods keeps the same.
-Different GPUs in the same machine do not affact the performance.
-The performance for other datasets in the full label mode and all datasets in the partial label mode are consistent.
+1. We observe that the performance for the full label semi-supervised setting in CityScapes dataset is not stable across different machines, for which all methods might drop 2-5% performance, though the ranking keeps the same.
+Different GPUs in the same machine do not affect the performance.
+The performance for the other datasets in the full label mode and the performance for all datasets in the partial label mode is consistent.
 2. Please use `--seed 0, 1, 2` to accurately reproduce/compare our results with the exactly same labelled and unlabelled split we used in our experiments.

 ## Citation